galaxyproject/galaxy-hub/README.md

 ## Handling of images

-We are handling large files and image via [git-lfs](https://git-lfs.github.com/).
+We are handling large files and images via [git-lfs](https://git-lfs.github.com/).
 If you want to add new images please [install git-lfs](https://packagecloud.io/github/git-lfs/install) and run

 ```
 git lfs install
 ```

-Everything else should work as expected. `add` and `commit` your changes and images and everything will be handeled automatically by git-lfs, github and friends.
+Everything else should work as expected. `add` and `commit` your changes and images and everything will be handled automatically by git-lfs, github and friends.